June 2010: Cold, raining Melbourne.

 Everyone takes off.
 I intensely focus on keeping my heart rate between 160-166bpm to prevent lactate onset.
 I am successful in that, but not in losing a couple of minutes to our group on a 400m ascent.

 This does not bode well.

 I drop like a rock off the back.
 “This is AWESOME.”

 8.10AM.
 The Col du Marie Blanque.

 Ordinarily a short 1000-odd metre climb would prove to be a minor ascent, but I feel bad already.
 Very, very bad.

 Everyone takes off as I obsessively focus on keeping my heart down.
 Recent experience shows me that my fitness is so poor that if I elevate my heart beyond 178-179, I start wheezing, unable to get oxygen.
-A bike fit by Brian at Lomo got my saddle up 34mm, and a visit to the excellent Dom at First Place Osteo showed I was keeping my left heel too low through each revolution, which was compressing my right hip up toward my shoulder and creating a rounded/crescent shape to the right, thus causing shoulder issues.
+A bike fit got my saddle up 34mm, and a visit to an osteo showed I was keeping my left heel too low through each revolution, which was compressing my right hip up toward my shoulder and creating a rounded/crescent shape to the right, thus causing shoulder issues.
 He also noticed I was recruiting my chest muscles, which was constricting my breathing.

 Of course, remembering to counter all these things, as people pass you, and the angry juice starts flowing through your veins, is very, very hard.

 The Marie Blanque is surrounded by verdant forest and is absolutely gorgeous.
 As a result however, it is extremely steamy.
 Sweat pours off my head as I battle with muscle fatigue which has cruelly set in much, much too early.